TheNoyesLab/epi_on_the_island_2024/docs/tamu_cli_hands_on.md

 ```

 Lets now copy a file from another location with the same name.
 This is important to see, because this will overwrite our file we were just working on.
-When using commands such as `cp`(copy) `mv`(move) and `rm`(remove) be aware of the potential to unintenially overwrite or remove files.
+When using commands such as `cp`(copy) `mv`(move) and `rm`(remove) be aware of the potential to unintentially overwrite or remove files.
 The command-line assumes we are aware of the consequence 😏

 ```bash